mbridak/not1mm/README.md

 ### Data

-If your system has an `XDG_DATA_HOME` environment variable set, the databases can be found there.
+If your system has an `XDG_DATA_HOME` environment variable set, the database and CW macro files can be found there.
 Otherwise they will be found at `yourhome/.local/share/not1mm`

 ### Config